tomcoolpxl/docker-compose-exercise-2/README.md

   1. mongodb server
   2. backend server
   3. frontend server
-- the mongodb data is stored on a volume nasmed 'data'.
+- the mongodb data is stored on a volume named 'data'.

 ### Platinum level